skarppinen/cost-eff-forest-inv/README.md

 # Source code and materials accompanying the paper "Planning cost-effective operational forest inventories" (2023)

 The repository contains all source code and files used to draw the conclusions of the paper.
-This repository is under construction and will still update.
+This repository is under construction and further documentation will still be added.
-Further documentation will be added shortly.

 ## Dependencies

+- Julia: coming soon
+- R (code written using version 4.3.2)
+- R packages: ggplot2, latex2exp, dplyr, tidyr, here

+## Quick start

-This section is will be added shortly.
+This section will be updated soon.

 ## Description of files